A Statistical Test of Walrasian Equilibrium by Means of Complex Networks Theory: Preliminaries

 \section{Preliminaries}

-In microeconomic theory an exchange economy is a system of $N$ consumers, initially endowed with $\omega_i$ units of the available $M$ commodities and with preferences over alternative price-dependent consumption vectors $x_i(p) \in B_i$, where $B_i$ (the \textit{budget set}) is a set of affordable consumption vectors for $i$, given $\omega_i$ and $p$.
+In microeconomic theory an exchange economy is a system of $N$ consumers, initially endowed with $\omega_i$ units of the available $M$ commodities and with preferences over alternative consumption vectors $x_i \in B_i(p)$, where $B_i(p)$ (the price-dependent \textit{budget set}) is a set of affordable consumption vectors for the consumer $i$, given $\omega_i$ and $p$.
 In this economy, trade occurs whenever agents prefer a consumption vector $x_i \neq \omega_i$.
 The excess demand function $z_i = x_i - \omega_i$ describes the trading plan of each agent.

-A \textit{Walrasian} equilibrium occurs when the market-clearing condition is satisfied for some price vector $p^*$:
+A \textit{Walrasian} equilibrium (WE) occurs when the market-clearing condition is satisfied for some non negative price vector $p^*$:

 and at the same time the consumption vector of each individual is the preferred one $x^*_i$ in her own budget set.
-The existence of the equilibrium price vector $p^*$, which can be proved invoking Katutani's fixed-point theorem, is regarded as a fundamental achievement of microeconomic theory \cite{arrowdebreu54}.
+The existence of the equilibrium price vector $p^*$, which can be proved invoking Katutani's fixed-point theorem, is regarded as a fundamental achievement of microeconomic theory \cite{arrowdebreu54} \footnote{ Arrow-Debreu and Radner equilibria extend WE by introducing the notion of contingent commodities, i.e. of commodities whose delivery is conditional on a realized state of the world.
+The extension of our framework to these equilibria is obtained by associating an independent network ensemble to each state $s$.}.